open-component-model/MPAS/docs/concepts/deployment-target.md

 Similar to `ProjectSubscriptionBinding`, `ProjectTargetBinding`'s allow for the definition of global or project level `Target`s which can be consumed by any user with the appropriate Kubernetes RBAC permissions.

 One difference between the `ProjectTargetBinding` and the `ProjectSubscriptionBinding` is that `ProjectTargetBindings` should support ignoring particular products.
+Or said otherwise, the target would be disabled for a particular product.

 ## Unresolved Issues